 Once you are all finished with your first Live Video, a screen will pop up that allows you to post your video showing others who couldn’t tune in to see your video at a later time.
 This step is completely up to you.
 If you so choose, you can click the download button and keep your video on your personal device for future reference.

-Now that you’ve got it down, here’s our Top 5 Tips to polish your Facebook Live Video.
+Now that you’ve got it down, here are our Top Five Tips to polish your Facebook Live Video.

 Tip #1: Test your equipment